Sausage is one of the oldest forms of processed food, having been mentioned in Homer’s Odyssey as far back as the 9th Century B.C.

 In the same year, sausages became the standard fare at baseball parks.
 This tradition was begun by a St. Louis bar owner, Chris Von de Ahe, who also owned the St. Louis Browns major league baseball team.

-Today's hot dog on a bun was probably introduced during the not returned, and the supply began running low.
+He loaned white gloves to his patrons to hold his piping hot sausages.
+Most of the gloves were not returned.
+Today’s hot dog on a bun was probably introduced due to the gloves that were not returned.
+As the supply of gloves began running low.
 He reportedly asked his brother-in-law, a baker, for help.
-The baker improvised long soft roll St. Louis "Louisiana Purchase Exposition" in 1904 by Bavarian concessionaire, Anton Feuchtwanger.
-He loaned white gloves to his patrons to hold his piping hot sausages.
-Most of the gloves weres that fit the meat thus inventing the hot dog bun.
+The baker improvised long soft roll St. Louis “Louisiana Purchase Exposition” in 1904 by Bavarian concessionaire, Anton Feuchtwanger.

 In 1906 sports cartoonist Tad Dorgan was sitting in the Polo Grounds press box waiting for inspiration to strike.
 Listening to the vendors and thinking of the German dogs the sausages resembled, he playfully drew a picture of a dachshund lounging in a bun – perhaps alluding to the scurrilous suggestion by some that “red hots” were made from the meat of dogs.
 Dorgan was a great cartoonist but a poor speller, so instead of trying to spell dachshund he merely labeled his picture “Hot Dog”.
 The name stuck, but vendors were horrified at the association to dogs.
 At Coney Island, where sausages meant major revenue, merchants were not allowed to use the term “Hot Dog” until the furor died down years later.
 By the time Franklin Delano Roosevelt publicly treated visiting heads of state to hot dogs, they were firmly established as America’s favorite hand-held food.